Adisasson21/Hello_docker/README.md

-# Hello_Docker - How to create build an image
+# Hello_Docker - How to create an image

 Create a simple python script that write anything you want to display For example I wanted to display Hello Docker